-If you like to read, and like to discuss books in a relaxing and informal setting with others who like to read, then join us for our Fireside Chat Book Discussion group.
-This group meets on the 4th Thursday of each month at 6:30 pm in the library by the fireplace.
+If you like to read, and like to discuss books in a relaxing and informal setting with others who like to read, then join us for coffee at our morning BookBreak Club.
+This group meets on the 4th Wednesday of each month at 10:30 am in the library by the fireplace.
 Copies of books for discussion are available for check out at the library throughout the month.

 The next group meets on: Wednesday Sept 21, 2022 at 10:30 am

 Book for discussion: The Bones of Paradise by Nebraska Author Jonis Agee

 Chosen as the One-Book-One-Nebraska book for 2022